 - Probably want to make white matter be fully white.
 Drag #3 Brightness handle up to top, over to white matter value - Probably want to reduce Opacity to 0 for all low intensity voxels.
-Drag #2 Opacity handle to bottom, over to histogram trough value - ∠ Then press Draw to force a re-rendering
+Drag #2 Opacity handle to bottom, over to histogram trough value - → Then press Draw to force a re-rendering

-Cutouts are for removing parts of the volume so you can see the parts you want:
+• Cutouts are for removing parts of the volume so you can see the parts you want:

-- Each cutout specifies a sub-volume in space that will be removed from the dataset before rendering (done by setting voxel opacity to zero inside the cutout) - Multiple cutouts can be combined in two different ways: - ∠ OR ⇒ all voxels in all cutouts will be removed. - ∠ AND ⇒ only voxels that are in every cutout sub-volume will be removed. - Must Do can be used to force the removal of cutout voxels even if AND is active - > OR is equivalent to Must Do for all cutouts with the same proportions as the Talairach-Tournoux Atlas brain
+- Each cutout specifies a sub-volume in space that will be removed from the dataset before rendering (done by setting voxel opacity to zero inside the cutout) - A Multiple cutouts can be combined in two different ways: - OR \Rightarrow all voxels in all cutouts will be removed - \rightarrow AND \Rightarrow only voxels that are in every cutout sub-volume will be removed - Must Do can be used to force the removal of cutout voxels even if AND is active - > OR is equivalent to Must Do for all cutouts

-- Most cutout types are controlled by a single numerical parameter determining the position of the cutout - - Similarly, can cutout everything Anterior to, Posterior to, or Superior to, Inferior to, or Left of a given coordinate position - Behind..., Below..., Front..., Above... cut out 45° diagonally slanted half-spaces, with respect to the listed planes:
+- Most cutout types are controlled by a single numerical parameter determining the position of the cutout - Right of 'x' means to cut out all voxels to the right of the given xcoordinates (-x is Right, +x is Left) - Similarly, can cutout everything Anterior to, Posterior to, or Superior to, Inferior to, or Left of a given coordinate position - Behind..., Below..., Front..., Above... cut out 45° diagonally slanted half-spaces, with respect to the listed planes:

-For example, Above AS-PT is above a plane that slants from the Anterior-Superior front of the brain downwards to the Posterior-Inferior back of the brain -- that is, halfway between a coronal and axial slice
+For example, Above AS-PI is above a plane that slants from the Anterior-Superior front of the brain downwards to the Posterior-Inferior back of the brain -- that is, halfway between a coronal and axial slice